certifaction/cli/README.md

 >GET /user
 >```
 >#### Description
->Return the user information as JSON.
+>Returns the user information as a JSON.
 >#### Authenticated
 >Yes
 >#### Header